diamantidis/diamantidis.github.io/_posts/2018-12-09-xcode-shortcuts-and-custom-key-bindings.md

 * Center selection (`⌃` + `L`) <br><span class="list_item_description">This can be used to move the screen so the selected area is in the center of the screen.</span>

 These are only a subset of the available commands that I found really useful.
-Of course there are plenty more and I am trying to always enrich my list, so feel free to share with me which one you are using.
+Of course there are plenty more and I am trying to always enrich my list, so feel free to share with me on [Twitter](https://twitter.com/diamantidis_io) which one you are using.

 ## Custom key bindings